Absenteeism vs. presenteeism – which is worse? When someone is absent from work, the remaining…

 For example, a big supermarket chain might release a recipe including their products, in order to provide consumers a tasty meal whilst marketing their products.
 Both parties get something out of it – however, it’s more for the consumer as opposed to the business.
 Content marketing is about creating brand awareness, making customers into brand loyalists, and giving them valuable and shareable information.

-Content marketing goes hand in hand with SEO, and a lot of SEO strategies involve creating content.
+Content marketing goes hand in hand with SEO, and a lot of SEO strategies involve creating content, as SEO agency Robben Media will attest to.
 Search engines crawl websites in order to determine their relevancy, which involves indexing content analysing keywords, so users can find relevant answers to their search queries.
 Creating blogs and improving website content is an essential part of SEO.

 The Content Marketing Process

 This simple graphic explains the content marketing process cycle, but we’ll go into greater detail further down.

 Finding out what your consumers want is key in content marketing.
 It’s no good creating content around something that isn’t being searched for or that consumers aren’t interested in.
 So, the first step of the content marketing process is to research and listen.
 Find out what consumers want to know and see and implement it into your content.

 So, once the research is completed and you feel like you’ve got an idea of what consumers want to see or know, it’s time to decide on the themes and topics of your content.
 Whether it’s video, written, audio or an image, you need to make sure that your content is in line with your brand, as well as being appropriate for your audience.
 Look at trends on social media, what your users are searching for and if your content strategy is part of your SEO strategy, find relevant keywords for the content.

 There are 4 different types of content we’re going to talk about: Written, Video, Image and Audio.